googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ColorIndex records in the COLR table, the alpha value from the ColorIndex record (with variation, in a variable font) is multiplied into the R, G and B components as well.
-Interpolated values are then calculated by linear interpolation using these pre-multiplied, linear R, G and B values.
+Interpolated values are then calculated by linear interpolation using these pre-multiplied, linear-light R, G and B values.

 NOTE: Alpha components use a linear scale and can be directly interpolated apart from the R, G and B components without any linearlization step.